zealouscrow/Unreal-Development/README.md

 ### Section 02:
 + Covering fundamental C++ skills in the context of a simple word game, Bulls and Cows.
-+ Includes methods, loops, continual refactoring and eventually use of ASCII art.
++ Includes methods, loops, maps, continual refactoring and use of ASCII art.
 + Emphasises good practices in terms of namespaces and code clarity.
++ Additional to the base content, I included a feature where a random isogram of length between 3 and 6 is generated each playthrough.